Gibraltar: Lieut.Gen. Edward Davis is appointed governor, to take office in early 2016.

 Guinea-Bissau: Prime Minister Carlos Correia submits his cabinet list to President José Mário Vaz, who on

 October 6 rejects it and asks him to submit a new proposal.
-On October 13 the government is formed with Artur Silva as foreign minister, Adiato Djaló Nandigna as defense minister, and Gerardo Martins as finance minister; Vaz will act as interim minister of internal administration until that portfolio is assigned.
+On October 13 the government is formed with Artur Silva as foreign minister, Adiato Djaló Nandigna as defense minister, and Geraldo Martins as finance minister; Vaz will act as interim minister of internal administration until that portfolio is assigned.

 Nepal: Prime Minister Sushil Koirala announces his resignation.
 On October 11 parliament elects K.P.
 Sharma Oli as prime minister (338 votes against 249 for Koirala); he is sworn in on October 12, with Kamal Thapa as foreign minister.